pandzban/image_recog_cpp/README.md

 We also included NN class versions for 1 and 2 layer networks, you just need to swap the .cpp files.
 Keep in mind that our class uses only one core for transferring and learning!
-Here is comparison of times of learning each type of network:
+Here is comparison of times(in ms) of learning each type of network:
 ![average times](https://img.techpowerup.org/200606/chart7.png)
+The networks are as follows: one ,two and three layer, where three layer is shown for number of 98x64 and 64x48 neurons in hidden layers.